Transipedia/kmerexplor/README.md

 countTags outputs are located in a directory named `countTags`, located in `kmerexplor-results` by default or specified by `-o` option.

-Then when you run KmerExploR with this directory as argument (`kmerexplor-results/countTags/*.tsv` by default), `countTags` step is bypassed, saving a lot of time.
+If you want to run again KmerExploR with the same input dataset, you can directly use  this directory (`kmerexplor-results/countTags/*.tsv`).
+CountTags step will be bypassed which is saving a lot of time.

 ### --tags tags_file

 KmerExploR uses an internal default tag file.
-You can specify another tags file with `--tags` option with as alternate tags file (compressed or not).
+You can specify another tags file using `--tags` option with an alternate tags file (compressed or not).

 #### Tags file format

 Tags file format is tabuled in 2 columns.

-- column 1 : kmer
+- column 1 : kmer sequence
-- column 2 : description, dashes "-" are important, because they define a structure.
+- column 2 : description with dashes "-" are separator, The dashes are very important to define the structure.

 Example :